-- 11.7 million litres global olive oil production in FY2022 (Australia + USA) - Over 15 million bottles and tins of extra virgin olive oil packed and shipped (Australia + USA) - Tight labour market and disruption from COVID-19 remains a challenge in all areas of the business - Despite this, business operations are running relatively smoothly - In the USA, conditions remain dry.
-We have sufficient water to support the current needs of Company-owned and leased olive groves - Rising costs across the business (see next slide)
+- 11.7 million litres global olive oil production in FY2022 (Australia + USA) - Tight labour market and disruption from COVID-19 remains a challenge in all areas of the business.
+Despite this, business operations are running relatively smoothly - In Australia our groves received well above average rainfall in August, September, and October but fortunately did not receive the direct impact of any flood waters.
+There is some surface water sitting in small unplanted low-lying areas (internal drains) that we are pumping out to ensure the groves are in a good position if it continues raining - In the USA, conditions remain dry.
+We have sufficient water to support the current needs of Company-owned and leased olive groves - Costs remain elevated but are stabilising (see slide 24)